How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-The necessity of estimating the causal effect of coupon campaigns rather than merely predicting customer behavior can be illustrated by means of a simple example.
-Suppose a retailer estimates a sales prediction model based on observational data from a previous coupon campaign, in which (in an attempt to re-activate dormant customers) coupons were predominantly distributed among those customers who had not been in the shop for a while, rather than among frequent shoppers.
-The estimated predictive model might indicate a negative association between coupon provision and sales as the coupon campaign is likely to re-activate only some inactive customers, so that on average the (formerly) inactive customers purchase less than the frequent shoppers.
+The necessity of estimating the causal effect of coupon campaigns, rather than merely predicting customer behavior, can be illustrated by means of a simple example.
+Suppose a retailer estimates a model to predict sales based on observational data from a previous coupon campaign in which (in an attempt to re-activate dormant customers) coupons were distributed primarily among customers who had not been in the store for a while, rather than among frequent shoppers.
+The estimated predictive model might indicate a negative association between coupon provision and sales, since the coupon campaign is likely to re-activate only some inactive customers, so that the (formerly) inactive customers on average purchase less than the frequent shoppers.
 The true effect of receiving a coupon, however, might actually be positive.
-A positive effect implies that when comparing two groups of (formerly) inactive customers with comparable background characteristics (like the willingness to buy), where the first receives coupons while the second does not, then the average purchases of the first group is higher.
+A positive effect implies that when comparing two groups of (formerly) inactive customers with comparable background characteristics (like willingness to buy), where the first receives coupons while the second does not, the average purchases of the first group are higher.
 The predictive model therefore confuses (or confounds) the causal effect of the coupon campaign with that of being a dormant vs.\ a frequent shopper, thus incorrectly pointing to a negative effect.